funkycodeblog/blogengine/FunkyCode.Blog.Inf.ScriptEngine/Articles/patterns-specification/patterns-specification.md

 }
 ```

 Everything works fine.
-But after some time, there’s another requirement: number of accounts, when customer is qualified as premium customer should be changed from 10 to 12.
+But after some time, there's another requirement: number of accounts, when customer is qualified as premium customer should be changed from 10 to 12.
 The previous developer left for another company.
 No problem – we got the new one.
 There he is, making changes like this:

 ``` csharp